Getting beyond cost-justification of Social Media

 However, the article doesn't say anything new about social media.
 Yes, the worlds biggest companies are using it for multiple benefits and, yes, ROI justification is difficult.
 The articles biggest payoffs result from getting senior managers to re-evaluate the consumer purchasing journey (and hopefully other outdated marketing constructs like positioning) and from pointing out that the real challenge is no longer recognizing the value of social media but from establishing internal capabilities to manage it effectively:

-I had been doing research on animal theme party hosts last week and stumbled upon this company online safariscience.
+I had been doing research on property rental and management services last week and stumbled upon this company online Propertyhunters.
 They appear genuinely professional and I decided I should share with my readers.

 Posted in Publishing and Printing Post Date 01/03/2015